The American Cancer Society recommends 2 ½ cups of fruits and vegetables for the prevention of cancer.

 I love smoothies and it’s deep because they helped me overcome my fear of vegetables.
 I used to hate eating veggies as a young child.

-I could go a whole day without food if all of that day’s meals contain any form of vegetables.
+So much so that could go a whole day without food if all of that day’s meals contain any form of vegetables.

 But then I met smoothies and voila!
 The story changed.
 Then I started to realize how much I have missed by refusing to take veggies.